The Open/Closed Principle: Concerns about Change in Software Design

-Modularity is a design quality at syntactical level.
+Modularity is a design quality at the syntactical level.
 A design’s abstraction is a module if its internal implementation and external context are coupled only through the specification of its responsibilities.

-Modular designs enable its abstractions to be locally implemented and globally reusable.
+Modular designs enable abstractions to be locally implemented and globally reusable.
 Modularity facilitates human minds to engineer highly complex and adaptable systems.

-Expressiveness is a design quality at semantic level.
+Expressiveness is a design quality at the semantic level.
 A design’s abstraction is expressive if its specification represents a domain concept.

 Identifying, representing and separating relevant concerns is the fundamental principle for our design process.